 Steve has also worked with the Stephen's College Okoboji Summer Theatre and their talented BFA students and fellow guest professionals portraying Mr. Kraler in The Diary of Anne Frank (2016), Mayor Meekly in Unnecessary Farce (2010 & 2015), Dad in Leaving Iowa (2008) and also directing A.R.
 Gurney's What I Did Last Summer (2009) and the classic British farce, See How They Run (2010).
 Other artistic ventures since moving to Iowa include working with the Vox Nova Theatre Company in San Diego and Theatre L'Homme Dieu in Minnesota.
 His varied career has allowed him to work in radio, independent films, industrial films, and on various commercials including serving as the principal spokesperson for O'Reilly Automotive.
 And if you hit the pause button, you may be able to catch a glimpse of him in the films Sweet Dreams and The Oldest Living Confederate Widow Tells All.

 Having a deep respect and curiosity for all aspects of theatre, in recent years Steve has focused on the task of playwriting and reigniting his passion for songwriting creating the holiday musical, Storybook Christmas: A Musical Christmas Carol and Hope the Firefly, a children's play based on the children's stories, "Hope the Firefly" and "Dancing with Daisy" by his best friend and wife of 39 years (come April), Cindy (Urban) Taft.
-Most recenlty, Steve completed a contemporary version of Antigone, entitled Antigone and Kreon and the Ten-Minute play, Nice and Kind.
-He is a member of ASCAP and President of MAYCLIFF MUSIC GROUP (ASCAP).
+Most recently, Steve completed a contemporary version of Antigone, entitled Kreon and also the Ten-Minute play, Nice and Kind.
+Additionally, he is the author of the docudrama, FDR Speaks.
+He is a also a member of ASCAP.
 Check out his most recent composition ("He's Losing Touch") on You Tube.